samuelemaurizi/ultra-tendency/README.md

 #### Tasks:

-#1 - implement the look and feel for the screens presented in [this link](https://invis.io/QSVXAZWFAC7) (not necessarily 100% identical)
+#1 - implement the look and feel for the screens

 #2 - try to separate the UIs into different components when possible